nickpoorman/object-stream-to-fs/README.md

 #object-stream-to-fs

-consume a stream of objects and save them to a file.
+Consume a stream of objects and save them to a file.

-specify a path to the target file.
+Specify a path to the target file.

 [![build status](https://secure.travis-ci.org/nickpoorman/object-stream-to-fs.png)](https://travis-ci.org/nickpoorman/object-stream-to-fs)